Loadpass-Candidates/elixir-game-challenge-guilherme-tristao/README.md

 ## Demo

-You can play it here: (borked for now)
+You can play it here: https://elixir-mmo.onrender.com

 ## Controls